Training Future Monty Roberts Certified Instructors

 All bursary recipients will be required to maintain a high standard of personal conduct, good ethics, non-violent behaviour and strong morals.

-The initial 2-week Monty Roberts Introductory Course of Horsemanship will be held monthly from February 2019 in Johannesburg, South Africa.
+The initial 2-week Monty Roberts Introductory Course of Horsemanship will be held on the following dates.
+One applicant will be selected for each Introductory Course:

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):